wriley/DayZBanditAI/README.md

 - [MODIFIED] Changed spawn distance for AI created from dynamically-spawned triggers from 50m + a maximum of 450m to a maximum of 300 (no minimum).
 - [MODIFIED] Modified activation delay time for dynamically-spawned triggers from 10/17/24 seconds to 10/15/20 seconds.
 - [MODIFIED] Renamed fnc_unitBackpack to fnc_unitInventory, and fnc_unitSelectRifle to fnc_unitSelectWeapon.

+Version 0.07 Patch 3 Update:

+- [MODIFIED] AI groups will only detect killer position within 300 meters (reduced from 500m).
+- [MODIFIED] AI Killed eventhandler changed from call to spawn.
+- [MODIFIED] Changed AI killer detection from a % chance to a true/false toggle (default setting is false).

 Installation Instructions:
 - Extract your mission .pbo file.
 (I recommend cpbo, which can be downloaded as part of the Arma Tools package: http://www.armaholic.com/page.php?id=411)